-I mean, is it really too much to ask to be able to eat your favorite foods and them to actually taste like your favorite foods?
+I mean, is it really too much to ask to be able to eat your favorite foods and then to actually taste like your favorite foods?

 And you know, it would be nice to not have to have your “special” dish while everyone else eats the regular version…

-So, when one rule I have when making foods is no matter what it has to taste as good if not identical to the original.
+So, one rule I have when making foods is that no matter what, it has to taste as good, if not identical, to the original.